enriquein/enriquein.github.com/_posts/2014-05-18-hybrid-model-with-postgres-part2.markdown

 One thing that you can't do yet using regular queries is updating values within a JSON document.
 In our case, we don't need to do this because our application will generate a new JSON document each time, so we update the entire document in one go.
-For example, if we wanted to update the `Filed` flag, we can't do:
+For example, if we wanted to update the `Filed` property, we can't do:

 {% highlight postgres %}
 update forms set data->'Filed' = true;